-Delta County COVID Business Recovery Support Loan Fund
+Delta County COVID Business Recovery Support Grant Fund

-The Delta County Board of County Commissioners have established the Delta County COVID Business Recovery Support Loan Fund.
-The Business Loan fund was put together in conjunction with Region 10 and Uncompahgre Development, and allows for Delta County businesses to apply for a 3-year business loan of up to $5,000.
-The loan has 0% interest for the first year, and 1.5% interest in year two and three.
-See loan fund, application, and instructions.
-Completed applications should be emailed to email@example.com.
+Attention Delta County Business!
+Delta County and the City of Delta have now established the Delta County COVID Business Recovery Support Grant Fund.
+The Business grant fund was put together in conjunction with Region 10 and Uncompahgre Development, and allows for Delta County businesses to apply for a grant.

 Region 10 Economic Disruption + Loan Program Information